JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 (GET) The return value is one or more values from the [TEXTMODE](https://learn.microsoft.com/en-us/windows/win32/api/richedit/ne-richedit-textmode) enumeration type.
 The values indicate the current text mode and undo level of the control.

-(SET) If the message succeeds, the return value is zero.
-If the message fails, the return value is a nonzero value.
-Call **GetLastResult** and/or **GetErrorInfo** to get information about the result.
+(SET) If the message succeeds, the result code is zero.
+If the message fails, the result code is a nonzero value.
+Call **GetLastResult** to get the result code.

 #### Remarks